axlemn/plot-.xyz/README.md

 Description
 ===========

+plotxyz is a processing tool used to convert a .xyz file directly into chi(k) and chi(r) plots.
+The watch\_for\_xyz command allows a user to work in a program which creates .xyz files, such as Avagadro, and immediately see chi(r) and chi(k) data upon saving.

-When a .xyz file is changed in a monitored directory, feff, ifeffit, and matplotlib are used to plot the chi(k) formed by averaging over all possible choices for a central atom of a specific element (by default, Tantalum).
+When a .xyz file is changed in a monitored directory, feff, ifeffit, and matplotlib are used in combination to plot the chi(k) formed by averaging over all possible choices for a central atom of a specific element (by default, Tantalum).
+It is also possible to only average over chi(k) files from atoms of that element close to the center of mass of the system.

 Made to work in \*nix.